DevStorm9833/IEEE/README.md

 - We can show a Leaderboard of Students earning points due to participation & winning in Events.
 Ref [CSI DBIT](https://csi.dbit.in/csi-leaderBoard.html)

+## Resources
+- We can show the Basics of Open Source, GitHub, etc and the YouTube links to Recorded Free Courses if any.
+Eg. SLM

 ---